-TNR is in high demand, and we have limited resources; please be patient with our TNR Volunteers.
-We currently have a waitlist for TNR assistance.
+TNVR is in high demand, and we have limited resources; please be patient with our TNVR Volunteers.
+We currently have a waitlist for TNVR assistance.

-Trap Neuter Return (TNR) is the non-lethal alternative to the trap and kill method of controlling cat populations.
-TNR is the most effective and humane way to control cat populations.
+Trap-Neuter-Vaccinate-Return (TNVR) is the non-lethal alternative to the trap and kill method of controlling cat populations.
+TNVR is the most effective and humane way to control cat populations.
 Homeless, free-roaming (community) cats are humanely trapped, sterilized by a licensed veterinarian, vaccinated against rabies, and returned to their habitat.

 - Reduces shelter intakes, as fewer homeless kittens are born

 - Creates safer communities by reducing the number of unvaccinated cats